You'll notice on this site that I regularly mention the priority that must be given to therapeutic essential oils.

 From this definition, there are several elements that are necessary to the production of a quality therapeutic essential oil.

-It's only by carefully producing therapeutic oils in this way that they can deliver their healing benefits.
+It's only by carefully producing therapeutic oils in this way that they can promote health and well-being.
 This is because it's only through this process that all the vital constituent parts of the therapeutic oil can be secured.

 Let me give you a couple of examples. . .

 Frankincense is commonly available due to its sacred history.
 The bottle you find containing the frankincense may even say “pure frankincense” on it, giving the impression of a high quality oil.
 But just about all these products have been heavily diluted.
-They may have about 5% - 10% frankincense in them, but the rest is an inexpensive solvent (usually a petrochemical).
+They may have about 5% - 10% frankincense in them, but the rest is an inexpensive solvent (which is usually a petrochemical).

-Lavender is an oil that many people know has been used to heal burns.
+Lavender is an oil that many people know has been used to support skin health.
 But much of the lavender oil at health food stores is not therapeutic grade.
-In fact, some of it has been adulterated with a hybrid lavender called “lavandin” which can actually bring further burning to the skin when used to bring relief.
+In fact, some of it has been adulterated with a hybrid lavender called “lavandin” which can lead to a burning sensation.

-All this to say, you need to be assured that you are truly dealing with a therapeutic essential oil.
-You need to be confident that the quality has been maintained through the whole process of production, from planting to harvesting to distilling to analyzing and even to bottling.
+All this to say, you need to be sure you are truly dealing with a therapeutic essential oil.
+You need to be confident that the quality has been maintained through the whole process of production... from planting to harvesting to distilling to analyzing and even to bottling.

 About the only way to have this assurance is to be able to trust the supplier of your essential oils.